ElvaWang-06/AI_Job_Search_System/codex-instructions/job-search-criteria.md

 **Preferred ranges:**

-* Within approximately 100 miles of Boston (on-site or hybrid): $50,000–$180,000
-* U.S. remote (no relocation required): at least $45,000
-* Other U.S. locations requiring relocation: at least $80,000

-Remote roles are governed solely by the remote threshold.
-The $80,000 floor applies only where physical relocation is required.

 **Additional conditions:**

-* Boston-area part-time positions are acceptable.
 * Apply the relevant location threshold to contract and temporary roles when compensation is stated.
 * When salary is missing, label it: "Salary not stated—verify."
 * Never estimate or infer compensation that is not included in the listing.